Rational points on elliptic K3 surfaces of quadratic twist type: Introduction

-where $f,g$ are certain separable polynomials of degree respectively $4$ and $3$, and $f=0$ has no root over $\BQ$.
-Such elliptic surfaces admit a section over $\BQ$ but the Mordell-Weil rank of the group formed by all sections over $\BQ$ (sometimes called ``generic rank'') is zero.
-As they can have constant or varying root numbers, the Zariski density of rational points on such surfaces was previously conditional on the parity conjecture.
-One main result (Theorem \ref{th:mainthm1}) of this paper is to prove, in Section \ref{se:CSsurfaces}, unconditionally on standard conjectures on elliptic curves, Mazur's conjecture \ref{conj:Mazur} for them, thereby also confirming the Zariski density of rational points.
-Our result also fits into the empirical fact that if there exist extra rational points outside the evident smooth rational curves on a K3 surface, they tend to be Zariski dense (c.f. \cite{vanLuijk}).
-See also a recent result of Gvirtz \cite[\S4.1]{Gvirtz} for another family of the form \eqref{eq:CSfamily}.
+where $d\in\BN_{\geqslant 1}$.
+They arise as quadratic twist type elliptic pencils over $\BQ$ (parametrized by the coordinate $T$) that are \emph{isotrivial} (i.e. the $j$-invariant of this family is constant on $T$).
+Such elliptic surfaces admit a section over $\BQ$ at $X=\infty$ but the Mordell-Weil rank of the group formed by all sections over $\BQ$ (sometimes called ``geometric rank'') is zero.
+One main result of this paper is the following (cf. Section \ref{se:CSsurfaces}): \begin{theorem} There exists an infinite set of square-free integers $d$ (including $1,7,\cdots$) such that the surface $\mathfrak{S}^{d,1}$ verifies Conjecture \ref{conj:Mazur}, and that $\mathfrak{S}^{d,1}(\BQ)$ is Zariski-dense. \end{theorem} Unless otherwise specified, all results in our article are unconditional on standard conjectures on elliptic curves.
+Theorem \ref{thm:CS} fits into the empirical fact that if there exist extra rational points outside the evident smooth rational curves on a K3 surface, they tend to be Zariski dense (cf. \cite{Swinnerton-Dyer}).
+See also a recent result of Gvirtz \cite[\S4.1]{Gvirtz} for another quadratic twist family of $j$-invariant $0$.

+Amongst classical approaches to the Zariski density of rational points on isotrivial elliptic surfaces, the method of \emph{variation of the root number} is pioneered by Rohrlich \cite{Rohrlich} and stimulates later works such as \cite{VA} and \cite{Desjardins}.
+As the family \eqref{eq:CS} has constant root number $-1$ (cf. $\S$\ref{se:rootnumber}), the Zariski density of rational points on such surfaces was previously conditional on the parity conjecture, asserting that the root number agrees with the parity of the Mordell-Weil rank of an elliptic curve, which is a weak version of the Birch-Swinnerton--Dyer conjecture.
+Our result also covers several elliptic surfaces in \eqref{eq:CS} with constant root number $+1$, for which there were no conditional results about the Zariski density of rational points previously.

+The Cassels-Schinzel surfaces \eqref{eq:CS} are particular types of (twisted) Kummer surfaces associated to the product of two (twisted) elliptic curves (cf. Section \ref{se:Kummer}).
+Let us fix a number field $k$, and $f,g$ two one-variable polynomials without repeated roots and such that $\deg f,\deg g\in \{3,4\}$.
+We define two hyperelliptic curves of genus one.
+The associated Kummer variety, denoted by $\Kum(E_1\times E_2)$, has $k$-affine model (cf. Section \ref{se:Kummervar}).
+To state our second main result which releases our strategy of proving Theorem \ref{thm:CS} and addresses Conjecture \ref{conj:CZ}, we introduce the condition ``\eqref{eq:bothrankpos}''\footnote{abbreviation for ``simultaneously positive rank''} (with parameter $[C]\in\kmodksq$) for the Kummer variety $\Kum(E_1\times E_2)$ as follows.
+Let $E_1^C$ (resp. $E_2^C$) denote the quadratic twist of $E_1$ (resp. $E_2$) by $[C]\in\kmodksq$.
+We define the condition